How to intercept and capture HTTPS Traffic on Android Devices?

 2.4 Start the sample project

-• Start the sample project again in Android Studio and click the Fetch button on the top right navigation bar
+4. Start the sample project again in Android Studio and click on GET or POST button

 <uses-permission android:name="android.permission.INTERNET" />